CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning

-1mm {\bf Use of Human Perception to Understand and Improve Computer Vision.} O'Toole \etal~\cite{o2012comparing} demonstrated that machines were never less accurate than humans on face images of various quality.
-RichardWebster \etal~\cite{richardwebster2018visual} showed that observing human face recognition behavior in certain contexts can be used to retroactively explain why a face matcher succeeds or fails, leading to better model explainability.
-In the realm of biometrics, human saliency was found complementary to algorithm saliency and thus beneficial to combine them~\cite{trokielewicz2019perception,moreira2019performance}.
-Czajka~\etal measured human visual saliency via eye tracking and used it to build human-driven filtering kernels for iris recognition~\cite{czajka2019domain}, achieving better performance than non-human-driven approaches.
+1mm {\bf Using Human Perception to Understand / Improve Computer Vision.} O'Toole \etal~\cite{o2012comparing} demonstrated that machines were never less accurate than humans on face images of various quality.
+RichardWebster \etal~\cite{richardwebster2018visual} showed that observing human face recognition behavior in certain contexts can be used to explain why face matchers succeed or fail, leading to better model explainability.
+In biometrics, human saliency was found complementary to algorithm saliency and thus beneficial to combine them~\cite{trokielewicz2019perception,moreira2019performance}.
+Czajka \etal measured human visual saliency via eye tracking and used it to build human-driven filtering kernels for iris recognition~\cite{czajka2019domain}, achieving better performance than non-human-driven approaches.
 Human-guided training data augmentation was proposed by Boyd \etal~\cite{boyd2021human} to build deep learning-based iris presentation attack detection methods generalizing exceptionally well to unknown attack types.

-In broader machine learning, incorporation of results from psychophysics has aided in deep learning tasks such as image captioning for scene understanding~\cite{he2019human, huang2021specific}, handwriting analysis~\cite{grieggs2021measuring}, and natural language processing~\cite{zhang2020human}.
+In broader machine learning, incorporation of results from psychophysics has aided in deep learning tasks such as image captioning for scene understanding~\cite{he2019human,huang2021specific}, handwriting analysis~\cite{grieggs2021measuring}, and natural language processing~\cite{zhang2020human}.
 Linsley \etal~\cite{linsley2018learning} proposed to incorporate bottom-up, human-sourced saliency into a self-attention mechanism, combining global and local attention in the ``GALA'' module in their deep learning models.
-We demonstrate in Sec. \ref{sec:cyborg_for_ATN} how our human saliency maps can be incorporated into the attention mechanism, and show that CYBORG allows for a better gain in accuracy than using human saliency in the attention mechanism.
+We demonstrate in the supp. materials how our human saliency maps can be incorporated into the attention mechanism, and show that CYBORG allows for a better gain in accuracy than using human saliency in the attention mechanism.

-{\bf The CYBORG method proposed in this paper is different from previous works} in that human saliency and model saliency have never before been directly compared and blended into overall loss.
-Further, CYBORG does not require architectural changes to the model \textit{e.g.} a specialized attention module.
+1mm {\bf Differences between the proposed CYBORG method and previous works:} (a) human spatial saliency and model spatial saliency have never before been directly compared and blended into overall loss; (b) CYBORG does not require architectural changes to the model \textit{e.g.}, a specialized attention module.